OpenSlides/openslides-backend/docs/actions/meeting.create.md

 If `user_ids` are given, it must be checked that it is a subset of `committee/user_ids`.
 Each user is added to the meeting by being added to the default group.

-If `admin_ids` are given, it must be checked that it is a subset of `committee/user_ids`.
+If `admin_ids` are given, it must be checked that they are a subset of `committee/user_ids`.
 Each user is added to the meeting by being added to the admin group.
+If they aren't given and `set_as_template` is not true, there will be an error.

 The field `is_active_in_organization_id` has to be set to the organization_id.